SujanChakma679/assignment-1-Next-Level/blog-2.md

 **The idea:** Different classes can share the same method name, but each behaves differently when called.

-**Why it helps:** You can write one piece of code that works for many types — no messy `if/else` chains.
+**Why it helps:** We can write one piece of code that works for many types — no messy `if/else` chains.

 ```typescript
 class Shape {